Human Rights Policy

 - Employees can report ethics concerns anonymously and without fear of retaliation through Hasbro’s global ethics helpline and two confidential mailboxes

-- Workers in our third-party factories can report concerns through our ethical sourcing partner helplines
+- Workers in our third-party factories can report concerns through our confidential, anonymous 24/7 ethical sourcing helpline that is translated into the language of the workers in each sourcing country.

 - Consumers and the public can contact Hasbro through our Consumer Care communication channels